Microsoft’s AI lets bots predict pauses and interrupt conversations

 The new way to talk debuts with Microsoft’s Xiaoice in China and Rinna in Japan.
 Xiaoice can chat through Xiaomi’s Yeelight, a smart speaker that looks identical to Amazon’s Echo Dot released two months ago.

 Microsoft plans to extend the conversational feature to additional devices within the next six months, Zo AI director Ying Wang told VentureBeat in an email.
-The same capabilities will be extended to Zo on Skype in the United States soon, as well as to Ruuh in India and Rinna bot in Indonesia.
-No specific date or time period was provided for when the same capabilities would be made available to additional bots.
+In the U.S., Microsoft’s Zo will receive the new feature for Skype soon, and it will also be expanded to Ruuh in India and Rinna bot in Indonesia.
+No specific date or time period was provided for when the capabilities would be made available to additional bots.

 The more natural way of speaking is called “full duplex voice sense” by Microsoft and gives bots that communicate via voice the ability to carry on a continuous conversation with just a single use of a wake word like “Hey, Cortana.”
 This enables people to speak with machines in a way that feels more like a phone call or conversation.